Jeremy Sparks: Career

 During his rodeo career, he was appointed Case 05-195 and represented the United States Air Force as the only professional bullfighter endorsed by the Pentagon in the history of the USAF.
 He was a Wrangler endorsee, an ad spokesman for Bresnan Communications, and featured by Mutual of Omaha in the 2010 Aha Moment TV commercial campaign.

 In 2008, he appeared on Pressure Cook with Chef Ralph Pagano and later on the Power of 10 with Drew Carey.

-Jeremy retired from professional rodeo in 2010.
+Sparks retired from professional rodeo in 2010.

-In 2016, Jeremy contracted with Elevate Publishing to publish his story, Go West describing the ten lessons that he learned in route to a CFD Hall of Fame career.
+In 2016, he contracted with Elevate Publishing to publish his story, Go West describing the ten lessons that he learned in route to a CFD Hall of Fame career.

 Personal life

-Note: This Jeremy Sparks is not the father of Australian singer performer Holiday Sidewinder.

-Jeremy is married to Jamie Jordan.
-He is the father of three boys and currently resides in NW Arkansas.
+Sparks is married to Jamie Jordan.
+He is the father of three boys and currently resides in northwest Arkansas.